nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 416
 00:23:37,092 --> 00:23:41,517
-[SPEAKER_02]: We can talk with Christian about that on how we...
+[SPEAKER_02]: We can talk with Krishna about that on how we...

 417
 00:23:41,497 --> 00:23:44,520